EberlyODL/phys010sjv11/stationary_waves.md

-Electrons interact with the electric force and they are often confined to small places.
-Photons always move but electrons can be stuck (relatively) to a small area.
+When electrons interact with the electric force they are often confined to small places.
+Photons always move but electrons can be stuck within a small area (an atom or a piece of copper wire).

-Up to now we have looked at traveling waves.
-These are waves that are moving in a specific direction; but sometimes waves are stuck and don't move.
+Up to now we have looked at traveling waves, the standard oscillatory wave and the wavepacket.
+These are waves representing objects that are moving in a specific direction.
+Sometimes waves are stuck and don't move.
 We call those waves _standing waves_.
 A good example is the wave you get on the string of a guitar (Fig. 1).

 [ciscode|rev=1|tool=elmsmedia|item=1030|entity_type=node|render=display_mode|display_mode=image]